Perris Dam Modernization Program

 Perris Dam Remediation Project

-The Perris Dam Remediation Project, the first of the three Perris Dam seismic retrofit projects, was completed in April 2018.
+The Perris Dam Remediation Project, the first of the program's three seismic retrofit projects, was completed in April 2018.
 It included several upgrades, such as strengthening the dam’s foundation with over 320,000 cubic yards of cement deep soil mixing (CDSM) and adding 1.4 million-cubic-yards of embankment material to buttress the downstream of the 130-foot tall, earthen Perris Dam.

 Following completion of the work, DWR began a controlled refilling of the reservoir in March 2018.
 The refilling was completed in July 2019.